wilsonmar/LoadRunner/gapi-lr-starter/README.md

 The preference here is to place documentation in the script itself rather than in external documents.

-This repo's name includes <strong>starter</strong> because it contains examples of how to code many of the constructs needed in advanced scripts in productive use:
+This repo's name includes <strong>starter</strong> because it contains an <strong>example</strong> of how to code many of the constructs needed in advanced scripts in productive use:

  * VTS (Virtual Table Server) provided within LoadRunner.
  * A library of utility functions.